-- All children should adhere to our school's code of conduct (see Policy). - Children who perceive themselves to be the victims of racism, and children who witness incidents of racism have a responsibility to report this. - Pupils should ask for help from staff in defusing a difficult situation.
-They should not retaliate.
+- All children should adhere to our school's code of conduct (see Policy). - Children who perceive themselves to be the victims of racism, and children who witness incidents of racism have a responsibility to report this - Pupils should ask for help from staff in defusing a difficult situation.
+They should not retaliate should ask for help from staff in defusing a difficult situation.